What is Primary School teaching?

-In England and Wales, the Department for Education manages The School Experience Programme (SEP).
-The SEP offers the opportunity to book a day’s worth of experience in a participating school which is convenient for you (further days should be negotiated directly with the school once you are on your placement).
+In England and Wales, the Department for Education manages the Get School Experience Programme.
+This programme offers the opportunity to book temporary experience in a participating school which is convenient for you (further days should be negotiated directly with the school once you are on your placement).
 Registering with the DfE’s Get Into Teaching website will allow you to access the online booking portal.

 A range of video resources are available to support those already in, or looking to pursue a career within the teaching profession.
 These have proved a valuable way of accessing insights into key teaching areas such as behaviour management and observation of real classroom interactions where opportunities in the classroom are limited.
 As well as observing the material, it is also important to reflect on what you have learned from watching these videos.
 Taking notes on some of the key points raised is good practice and considering why suggested methods or interactions are effective (or not) will allow you to really start understanding what is required of a teacher and how this might inform your practice.

 The following are a few recommended channels that offer a particularly good range of content and the learning gained could be used to support your applications and interviews and demonstrate your understanding.

 Laser Learning - The team at Laser Learning have created a range of high quality online teaching resources to help strengthen your practice as an educator.
 Their main offering is a range of interactive courses to support and learn in a variety of teaching areas but they also have their own dedicated YouTube Channel which can be accessed for free.